AI-Driven Control of Chaos: A Transformer-Based Approach for Dynamical Systems: Theoretical background

 An example of the application of this method is shown in Fig.~\ref{SafetyExample}, where we apply this control method to the slope-3 tent map with a noise $\xi_n \leq \xi$.
 The map is defined as:

+Where $x_n$ is the state and $u_n \leq u$ is the control applied at each iteration.
 This map exhibits transient chaos within the interval $Q = [0, 1]$.
 In Fig.~\ref{SafetyExample}(a), we illustrate how an orbit undergoes chaotic motion until it eventually exits $Q$.

-Figures~\ref{SafetyExample}(b-c) depict the same safety function associated with this map under noise $\xi = 0.05$.
-To identify a safe set, we extract the set of initial conditions for which the safety function is below a predefined value $u$ (represented by a red line) such that in each iteration of the orbit $u_n \leq u$, we arbitrarily set $u=0.035$ Fig.~\ref{SafetyExample}(b) and $u= 0.07$ in Fig.~\ref{SafetyExample}(c).
-The resulting safe set, highlighted in yellow, confines the trajectory indefinitely within $Q$.
+Figures~\ref{SafetyExample}(b-c) depict the same safety function associated with this map using a noise $\xi = 0.05$.
+To identify a safe set $\mathcal{S}(u)$, we extract the set of initial conditions for which the safety function is below a predefined value $u$ (represented by a red line), we arbitrarily set $u=0.035$ in Fig.~\ref{SafetyExample}(b) and $u= 0.07$ in Fig.~\ref{SafetyExample}(c).
+The resulting safe set, highlighted in yellow, is where the trajectory is confined indefinitely.

 Figures~\ref{SafetyExample}(d-e) demonstrate how the orbit iterates within the map, bouncing within the regions of the safe set indefinitely, in contrast to the case shown in Fig.~\ref{SafetyExample}(a) where no control is applied and the orbit diverges.
-Finally, Figs.~\ref{SafetyExample}(f-g) show the value of the control applied during the first $100$ iterations.
-This highlights that the control method consistently remains within the preselected maximum $u$ value, mantaining the trajectory in the region of the space where transient chaos is present.
+Finally, Figs.~\ref{SafetyExample}(f-g) show the value of the control applied during the first $n = 100$ iterations.

 Computing Eq.~\ref{Safety_function} poses a significant challenge due to its iterative nature.
 When applied to systems with high-dimensional state spaces or evaluated across numerous initial conditions, the computational cost scales significantly.
 This complexity can pose challenges for real-time applications or large scale implementations, necessitating efficient computational methods to make the process feasible in practice.